caronc/ha-ultrasync/README.md

 - `ultrasync_zone2state`: The Zone 2 State
 - `ultrasync_zoneXstate`: The Zone X State

-Output sensors also work the same way and only load what is detected:
+Output and history sensors also work the same way and only load what is detected:

 - `ultrasync_output1state`: The Output 1 State
 - `ultrasync_output2state`: The Output 2 State
 - `ultrasync_outputXstate`: The Output X State
+- `ultrasync_historyXstate`: The History State

-The attributes read from the hub are associated with each Detected Zone, Area and Output; so you can rename them to something more appropriate if you feel the need.
+The attributes read from the hub are associated with each Detected Zone, Area, History (by area) and Output; so you can rename them to something more appropriate if you feel the need.

 There are several states each Zone and Area sensor can be at, but usually they will be one of the following: `Unknown`, `Ready`, `Not Ready`, `Armed Stay`, and `Armed Away`.
-The `Unknown` state is assigned to sensors that are not reporting; they usually sit in the spots of the Area's you're not monitoring.
+The `Unknown` state is assigned to sensors that are not reporting; they usually sit in the spots of the Areas you're not monitoring.

 The state of Output sensors will ALWAYS remain `0` whether it has been turned on or off.
 This is normal, the Output sensor simply acts as an entity to activate the `switch` service.

+The state of History sensors will be updated whenever the Area sensor changes, so generally will be either one of `Turn off` or `Turn on`.

 ### Event Automation